iTwin/viewer/packages/modules/web-viewer-react/README.md

 #### Required

-- `iTwinId` - GUID for the iTwin (project, asset, etc.) that contains the iModel that you wish to view
-- `iModelId` - GUID for the iModel that you wish to view
 - `authClient` - Client that implements the [ViewerAuthorizationClient](https://github.com/iTwin/viewer/blob/master/packages/modules/viewer-react/src/services/auth/ViewerAuthorization.ts) interface
 - `enablePerformanceMonitors` - Enable reporting of data from timed events in the iTwin Viewer in order to aid in future performance optimizations.
 These are the metrics that will be collected and logged to the browser's performance timeline:
   - Duration of startup to the initialization of iTwin.js services